 Who can join?

-Anyone of good moral character, age 14 and up, can join the New Baltimore Volunteer Fire and Rescue Company.
-We have four classes of membership:
+Anyone of good moral character, age 16 and up, can join the New Baltimore Volunteer Fire and Rescue Company.
+We have different classes of membership:

 - Senior membership is open to those 18 years of age or older.
 Such members can respond to emergency calls, drive the emergency apparatus, and serve as operational and administrative officers.

-- Auxiliary membership is open to individuals who do not wish to respond to emergency calls, but would like to help in alternative ways.
-The auxiliary members can assist with such things as grant writing, fundraising functions, and other support activities.
+- Administrative membership is open to individuals who do not wish to respond to emergency calls, but would like to help in alternative ways.
+The administrative members can assist with such things as grant writing, fundraising functions, and other support activities.
 You are just as important to our membership as any other member and part of our family without question.